yousaiditchewie/yousaiditchewie-v2/src/pages/blog/short-story-long.md

 > **Content** is the key.

-Freelance musicians needs to learn how to turn the internet into their music venue.
+Freelance musicians need to learn how to turn the internet into their music venue.
 When they do, they can turn their audience into customers and life-long fans.

 If you’ve read this far, thank you.
-Also, subscribe to my weekly newsletter.
+Subscribe to my weekly newsletter if you want to go further.
 I’ll dive deeper into how creating content is a powerful tool that can help musicians turn their creativity into income.